So, you want to know how I work, and ultimately how I go about documenting your wedding? Well, let’s get into it….

 Sometimes during the ceremony and reception, these decisions come thick and fast, it’s relentless, and I love it!
 One thing’s for sure, I never stop, I continually push myself to find the next image, even if that’s at 11pm on a messy dance floor, and my feet are saying sit down!!!

-That next image might be an obvious one; the bride and groom sharing a kiss, the father of the bride seeing his daughter in her dress for the first time, but it might equally be a child doing a knee slide on the grass whilst mum screams “STOP”!!! **when I get said image, insert it here** I’m always hunting those moments, the in-between moments, the ordinary interactions between people, the little things that happen before or after the obvious, the people around you, the people in the background, and sometimes the people who try to hide from me!!
+That next image might be an obvious one; the bride and groom sharing a kiss, the first dance, the confetti aisle.
+Or it might be a subtle smile from a member of your family.
+I’m always hunting those moments, the in-between moments, the ordinary interactions between people, the little things that happen before or after the obvious, the people around you, the people in the background, and sometimes the people who try to hide from me!!
 Yes, people do try and hide!!

 So I suppose this is the bit that separates me from being a pure-documentary wedding photographer?!
 And it might also be the part that surprises most fellow photographers!!